 It is quite common for a driver to be prosecuted with the two separate charges.
-In order to secure a conviction the prosecution require to prove that the driver involved in an accident failed to stop and/or provide relevant details to anyone reasonably entitled to ask for them.
+In order to secure a conviction, the prosecution requires to prove that the driver involved in an accident failed to stop and/or provide relevant details to anyone reasonably entitled to ask for them.
 However, problems frequently arise in relation to identification of the driver at the relevant time.
-A successful defence can be established if the driver was unaware that an accident had occured or that he attempted to report the matter by, for example, waiting for a reasonable period of time before leaving the scene.
+A successful defence can be established if the driver was unaware that an accident had occurred or that he attempted to report the matter by, for example, waiting for a reasonable period of time before leaving the scene.

 How we can help